 Mediation is a voluntary process.
 Our goal is to help guide you and facilitate negotiations to enable you both to resolve all issues needed to create the settlement agreements.
 If, for any reason, you decide during the process and before you sign the settlement documents that mediation is not for you, or that you are not comfortable or simply decided to proceed in a different direction, then the mediation is over.
 In that case, you are back to “square-one” and can proceed with all available options as if you never started mediation.
 You have absolutely nothing to lose by trying to obtain a PeacefulSplit®.
 Essentially, its risk-free (except for the fee).

 Absolutely!
 Regardless which county you live in Florida, I can help you.
-We will conduct the mediation session(s) via a WebEx video conference session.
+We will conduct the mediation session(s) via a Zoom video conference session.
 Read more in the next FAQ.

-I offer my mediations sessions at two local private locations (Coral Springs and Boca Raton).
-However, I also offer the option to hold the mediations via a WebEx video conference session.
+At the present time, I am holding the mediations via a Zoom video conference session.
 In these sessions, each spouse can login remotely, from the same or different locations, via phone or video.
 There is no difference in the quality of the mediation sessions whether held in-office or via video/phone call-in sessions.
+Depending upon current conditions, I may offer the option to mediate at my private office in Boca Raton.

 Often, one spouse contacts me first to inquire about my mediation services.
 Please understand that regardless of who contacts me first, I do not advocate for either party nor judge one spouse better or worse than the other.
 I am wholly impartial and pride myself on my professionalism and neutrality.
 If you have any questions or concerns, or simply want more information, I am ready, willing and able to speak with you as well.
 Please feel free to call/email/text me anytime.